With summer ending in West Valley City, now is a great time to get a head start on air conditioner maintenance.

 2. Clean the Outside

-Remove waste from the unit.
+Empty debris from the equipment.
 This includes branches, bushes, weeds and grass.

-You need to be cautious with these fragile coils.
-Warped or crumpled fins can impact efficiency.
+You need to be cautious with these fine coils.
+Bent or crumpled fins can affect efficiency.

 3. Fix Bent Fins